lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ## Superscript / Subscript

-Subscript and superscript are "inline" styles used nornally for technical documentation.
-Its generally a bad idea to use these for creating smaller text items, like notes under images and so on, this should really only be used in a context that requires subscript/superscript for technical accruacy for things like  formulas etc.
+Subscript and superscript are "inline" styles used normally for technical documentation.
+It's generally a bad idea to use these for creating smaller text items, like notes under images and so on; this should really only be used in a context that requires subscript/superscript for technical accuracy for things like formulas etc.

 To get superscript or subscript we are using the in-line HTML feature of the markdown processor: